Looking for some of the best things to do in Banff in the summer?

-13. Take a Relaxing raft float trip down the Bow River
+9. Take a Relaxing raft float trip down the Bow River

 Time needed: Plan around 2-3 hours for this activity.

-14. Wildlife spotting in Banff National Park
+10. Wildlife spotting in Banff National Park

-15. Bike the Banff Legacy Trail
+11. Bike the Banff Legacy Trail

 The Banff Legacy Trail is a 12.6 mile (22 Km) bike trail from Banff to Canmore that is popular for biking and running.
 You can rent bikes in either Banff or Canmore, even electric bikes.
-There is a rest stop at about halfway point with restrooms for a lunch break picnic.
+There is a rest stop at about the halfway point with restrooms for a lunch break picnic.

-The scenery is gorgeous on the trail with mountains and wildflowers.
-You might also spot some wildlife along the way like elk, dear, and bears.
+The scenery is gorgeous on the trail, with mountains and wildflowers.
+You might also spot some wildlife along the way, like elk, dear, and bears.
 The trail runs along the highway for the most part.

-16. Climb Mt Norquay Via Ferrata
+12. Climb Mt Norquay Via Ferrata

-The courses involve climbing ladders and suspension bridges but you are secured by a harness to the mountain steel cable making it totally safe.
-There are certified guides leading the experience.
-Most courses are for ages 14 and up but they have couple of them for ages 12 and up.
+The courses involve climbing ladders and suspension bridges, but you are secured by a harness to the mountain steel cable making it totally safe.
+Certified guides lead this experience.

 Time needed: Depends on the activity chosen.